harshagurnani/GoC_Network_public/README.md

 And compiles Mod files and runs the Nrn-python simulation if run==True

-In new format,
+In new format, parameters can be initialised and stored in a separate file (default=10 parameter sets)
 ```bash
 python initialize_network_params.py
 ```
-and the new network generator loads the params.pkl file to read network construction parameters (with an optional ID):
+The new network generator can load the params.pkl file to read network construction parameters (with an optional ID), or use the ID to make a call to the same parameter generation function:
 ```bash
 python generate_network.py
 python generate_network.py 2